sumanth-21/web103_finalproject/planning/wireframes.md

 [👉🏾👉🏾👉🏾 List the pages you expect to have in your app, with a ⭐ next to pages you have wireframed]

+Post a Recipe ⭐
+Filter by Profession and Category ⭐
+Recipe Detail ⭐

 ## Wireframe 1: [page title]

 [👉🏾👉🏾👉🏾 include wireframe 1]